 At Grace College, there’s no exception.
 It is important to us that students’ faith in their creator is emboldened along with their knowledge of His creation, which is why we work carefully to integrate faith and science in our courses.
 It’s not just about praying before the class, though that is something we do.
 It’s more than that.
 This is about teaching each class through the lens of Christianity, encouraging students to view creation through the eyes of faith.

 Faith and science aren’t contradictory.
 They’re complementary.
 So, as we educate the upcoming leaders of our world, it is vital that the two are integrated.
 This will allow our students to grow boldly in their particular fields, ready to be lights to the individuals with which they interact.
 A whole new world is opened to those who allow science and faith to intertwine, a world where truth and beauty abound, and where the glory is given to the Creator.

-By Adelaide Sutter: a freshman studying Visual Communication Design
+By Adelaide Sutter: Grace College student studying Visual Communication Design